Few things in life apply to all people

 Directories and SEO

-Another aspect of full-service is Search Engine Optimization (SEO), which means many things, but the simplest meaning is “that which drives clients to you” and that usually means the sites have a) respect from the search engines, and b) an online directory of practitioners for consumers to search on.
+Another aspect of full-service is Search Engine Optimization (SEO), which means many things, but the simplest meaning is “that which drives clients to you” and that usually means the sites have a) respect from the search engines, and if you're lucky, b) a respectable online directory of practitioners for consumers to search on.

 Your website with its unique name, and not under the umbrella of any other company’s name, is your number one tool for SEO, and it takes regular (but reasonable) attention to keep your site at the top of the search engine lists for your keywords in your location.
 Having said that, being in a good directory helps, too.

 We are health and wellness professionals, right?
 So, let's stay in clean, professional, health and wellness directories.
-In fact, let's hold these directories to a higher standard and call and write to them when we see ethical problems.
+In fact, let's hold these directories to a higher standard and call and write to them, respectfully, when we see ethical problems.

 Wouldn't it be nice if we had one directory for all bodyworkers?
 Clients don't care whether we are AMTA, ABMP, sole proprietors, spas, or green frogs, they just want to find the best therapist for their issues, wherever they live, work, or travel.
 It will take all of us to make this happen, though, so please participate - no matter who does your online booking.